tomerfiliba/plumbum/docs/_news.rst

+* **2018.02.12**: Version 1.6.6 released with one more critical bugfix for a error message regression in 1.6.5.

 * **2017.12.29**: Version 1.6.5 released with mostly bugfixes, including a critical one that could break pip installs on some platforms.
-English cli apps now load as fast as before the localization update (Note: a bug affects the failure message of CLI when the wrong number of positional arguments are passed.
-This is fixed in master).
+English cli apps now load as fast as before the localization update.

 * **2017.11.27**: Version 1.6.4 released with new CLI localization support.
 Several bugfixes and better pathlib compatibility, along with better separation between Plumbum's internal packages.